zaidisyed1991/zaidisyed1991.github.io/_pages/cv.md

 **WiseCities, Washington, DC** – Software Engineer
 *March 2022 – September 2023*
-- Developed core features for a social media platform for senior citizens, enhancing user engagement.
+- Developed core features for a social media platform for senior citizens, enhancing user engagement, one of the first engineers hired.
 - Engineered real-time notifications and interactive user interfaces using AWS, Azure, Java, and JavaScript.
 - Architected secure RESTful APIs and microservices, optimized CI/CD pipelines with Jenkins, Docker, and Kubernetes.
 - Mentored five junior developers.